-She admires women writers like Jhumpa Lahiri, Elif Shafak, Simone de Beauvoir, and believes in following the dreams.
+She admires women writers like Jhumpa Lahiri, Elif Shafak, Simone de Beauvoir, and believes in following her dreams.

 Aarti Dhar, The Hindu

-Aarti Dhar is the senior Assistant Editor of national daily The Hindu.
-Starting her career in journalism with The Statesman in 1988, Aarti has covered almost everything, including HIV/AIDS and reproductive and child health related issues in particular – extensively for the last eight years.
+Aarti Dhar is the senior Assistant Editor of the national daily The Hindu.
+Starting her career in journalism with The Statesman in 1988, Aarti has covered almost everything, including HIV/AIDS and reproductive and child health-related issues in particular – extensively for the last eight years.

 Bismah Malik, The Tribune

 Family countered Bismah when she decided to move to Delhi to study journalism.
-Coming from a family where two of her uncles come from the same fraternity , Bismah too wanted to be the part of the media.
+Coming from a family where two of her uncles come from the same fraternity, Bismah too wanted to be a part of the media.
 “My family history too had a major impact on the choice of my profession,” she says.

-After finishing her graduation, Bismah moved back to Kashmir and started working for one of the oldest newspapers of the valley, Kashmir Times.
-Two years of working in a local daily, the “big break” came when she was selected to work with The Tribune.
+After finishing her graduation, Bismah moved back to Kashmir and started working for one of the oldest newspapers in the valley, the Kashmir Times.
+After two years of working in a local daily, the “big break” came when she was selected to work with The Tribune.

-She believes Kashmiris are capable enough of proving ourselves in any sector.
+She believes Kashmiris are capable enough of proving themselves in any sector.
 “We just need to take the firm resolve,” she says.

 Esha Razdan, Danik Bhaskar

-Being a Kashmiri Pandit, Esha says it was amusing for her when people would refer to Jammu and Kashmir to one district.
-“Now, scenario has changed.
-People look at the state with the different perceptive though, they are aware of the problems in the state,” she says.
+Being a Kashmiri Pandit, Esha says it was amusing for her when people would refer to Jammu and Kashmir as one district.
+“Now, the scenario has changed.
+People look at the state with a different perceptive though, they are aware of the problems in the state,” she says.

-She deems her experience as interesting.
-“I have always received respect from my male counterparts in whichever publication I have been associated,” she says.
+She deems her experience interesting.
+“I have always received respect from my male counterparts in whichever publication I have been associated with,” she says.

-Admirer of Late Sunanda Pushkar, she suggest that one should live life to the fullest.
+An admirer of Late Sunanda Pushkar, she suggests that one should live life to the fullest.

-Nothing could have been as delighting for Rubina as not been able to get an admission in a Medical college.
-“I was free to pursue that I wanted, and that was to be a professional in the Mass Media,” she says.
+Nothing could have been as delightful for Rubina as not being able to get admission to a Medical college.
+“I was free to pursue what I wanted, and that was to be a professional in the Mass Media,” she says.
 Rubina is currently based out of Gurgoan.

 For her, her Kashmiri origin is an advantage.
 “People smile; they remember their trip to Kashmir with warmth and lovely memories,” she says.
 Her journey in journalism has been full of ups and downs as she had to take long breaks to look after her young children.
 “There were times when I actually had to start right from the bottom and climb the ladder all over.
 But, the satisfaction you get when your profession is your passion is great,” she says.

-She advices young and aspiring journalists to work with passion.
+She advises young and aspiring journalists to work with passion.
 “Media is not glamorous.
 It is tougher than you think.
 Identify your strengths and your interests,” she says.